TheITguy21/check_speedtest.sh/README.md

 Also, I assume you take your own responsability with the dependencies installation on your system.
 I won't provide any support for this dependencies or any side effect their installation may have on your system.
+You're supposed to know what you're doing ! 🙂